OpenCDSS/cdss-app-statemod-fortran-doc-dev/mkdocs-project/docs/dev-env/mkdocs.md

 # Development Environment / MkDocs #

+**MkDocs is required if editing the developer or user documentation.**

 MkDocs is a Python add-on package that creates static website content from Markdown input.
 This documentation was created with MkDocs.
 Although the latest published version of this documentation can be viewed on the web,